Skip to content

 Below are some screenshots from a variety of MLB DFS contests via Underdog Fantasy.
 Underdog brings so much to the table — everything from your typical daily fantasy contests for a weekday slate of games, to best-ball tournaments that span the entire season or the entire MLB playoffs in October.
 You can also find pick’em contests, similar to prop bets.

 Here are a few screenshots of what this looks like.
 We’re big fans of playing NBA DFS on the Underdog platform.
-But with spring training and the World Baseball Classic winding down, we’re eager to get in on the MLB regular-season action, too:
+But with the MLB regular season here, we are eager to get after these contests:

 MLB DFS Prop Contests (Higher/Lower)